MengLeZhang/crimeMaps-preReg-code/README.md

 Run 00-utils.R first to load in dependencies and check file paths.
 All file paths are relative (to this folder).

-The scripts need to create the inferred list of snap points (in order):
+The scripts need to create the inferred list of snap points (South Yorkshire only):
-- makeFile01 (South Yorkshire only; amend line 63 to use the entire country)
+- makeFile01 (South Yorkshire only)
 - makeFile03
 - makeFile06 (Check output in /saved cleaned data folder)

+To create the inferred list of snaps for the whole of England and Wales comment out lines in 00-utils and makeFile01.
+See code comments.

 To recreate the analysis in supplement, run these additional scripts:
 - makeFile02